-Lee and Georgia Ranney and their cattle and egg laying hens are living the good life on Kinderhook Farm in Valatie, New York.
-“When we first started with the farm,” Lee says, “there was minimal fencing and pasture water, so we knew we had our work cut out for us to move to an intensive rotational grazing system.
-It’s been five years of hard work, putting up miles of fencing and placing water systems but it’s all been worth it.
+Lee and Georgia Ranney–and their cattle, laying hens, and sheep—all live the good life at Kinderhook Farm in Valatie, New York.
+“When we first started with the farm,” Lee says, “there was minimal fencing and pasture water, so we knew we had our work cut out to move to an intensive rotational grazing system.
+It’s been years of hard work, putting up miles of fencing and placing water systems, but it’s all been worth it.
 We really wanted to get the animals outside on pasture where they belong.”

 Last month, Animal Welfare Approved farmer Rose Marie Belforti of Finger Lakes Dexter Creamery was interviewed by Lorenzo Ragionieri for the Heritage Radio Network’s Farm Report.

 * The unique traits of the Irish Dexter cow